maybebyte/anthesis/linux-cant-do-x.md

 deficiencies.
 Remember that [Linux is NOT Windows](https://linux.oneandoneis2.org/LNW.htm).
-Often it's the case that a new favorite program for a specific task isn't the first one a person tries.
+Often it's the case that a new favorite program for a specific task isn't the first one a person tries, or that it may take some effort to learn a new way of doing things.
 However, that is no reason in itself to discard Linux wholesale.

 ## Linux can't...